meaganbeck/433_ARP_SPOOFING/README.md

 **#Requirements:**\
 Python 3.7 or newer
-A Linux machine, running Ubuntu or Kali Linux
+Debian Linux or a derivative (Ubuntu, Kali Linux)

 **#Dependencies:**\

-PyShark - install via pip3 install pyshark
+Tshark
-Scapy - install via pip3 install scapy
+Pyshark
-Netifaces - install via pip3 install netifaces
+Scapy
-Tshark - install via sudo apt install tshark
+Netifaces

 **#Usage:**\
 ArpEyeMini is a terminal-based program.
 The subprocesses for each interface will run until killed; the main "watchdog" program performs cleanup and resets kernel parameters to their default settings.